ildoonet/cutmix/README.md

-# pytorch-cutmix
+# cutmix

 a Ready-to-use PyTorch Extension of Unofficial CutMix Implementations.

 This re-implementation is improved in some parts,

 - Fixing [issue #1](https://github.com/clovaai/CutMix-PyTorch/issues/1) in the original repository
-- [issue #3] Random crop regions are randomly chosen, even within the same batch.
+- [issue #3](https://github.com/clovaai/CutMix-PyTorch/issues/3) : Random crop regions are randomly chosen, even within the same batch.
-- [issue #4] lambda values(sizes of crop regions) are randomly chosen, even within the same batch.
+- [issue #4](https://github.com/clovaai/CutMix-PyTorch/issues/4) : lambda values(sizes of crop regions) are randomly chosen, even within the same batch.
 - (TODO) Easy to install and use on your existing project.

-Hence, there may be slightly-improved training results also.
+Hence, there may be **slightly-improved training results** also.

 ## Requirements